Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Conclusion

 \section{Conclusion}

 This paper presents a realistic energy model for EVs based on vehicle dynamics, which not only improves the solution quality of energy-optimal pathfinding but also enables the use of pre-processing-free pathfinding algorithms.
 The results demonstrate that both vehicle load and driving patterns significantly influence energy estimates in path planning.
 Additionally, we have shown that for any initial energy level of an EV, the energy-optimal path may become infeasible if vehicle dynamics are not considered in the energy calculation.
 From an algorithmic perspective, we identified a natural characteristic of the system model that allows for safe reweighting of the underlying graph in the presence of negative energy costs.
-Furthermore, we propose an alternative reweighting approach that leverages gravitational potential energy to obtain non-negative energy costs when detailed energy data is unavailable.
+Furthermore, we propose an alternative reweighting approach that leverages gravitational potential energy to obtain non-negative energy costs when detailed energy data is unavailable, as well as a heuristic guided search algorithm that further improves the average execution time and the number of expansions.
 The nonlinear, more realistic energy model introduced in this paper can be broadly applied to standard pathfinding algorithms, using the proposed reweighting methods to achieve faster and more accurate energy-optimal pathfinding solutions.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \appendices